Sarah Jones (screen actress)

-Sarah Jones (born in Winter Springs, Florida) is an American film and television actress.
+Sarah Jones is an American film and television actress.
 She began her screen career in 2004 with guest appearances on series such as Medical Investigation, Cold Case, and Judging Amy.
 She gained wider recognition for recurring roles on Huff, Ugly Betty, Big Love, and Sons of Anarchy, before starring as Detective Rebecca Madsen in the Fox series Alcatraz (2012).
-Since 2019, she has played NASA astronaut Tracy Stevens in the Apple TV+ science fiction drama For All Mankind.
+From 2019 to 2021, she played NASA astronaut Tracy Stevens in the Apple TV+ science fiction drama For All Mankind.
 Jones has also appeared in films including Still Green, for which she won a Spirit of the Independent Award for Best Ensemble, and Chemical Hearts (2020).

 Early life and education

 Sarah Jones, center, at WonderCon 2012 in promotion of Alcatraz.

 Jones was born in Winter Springs, Florida, and graduated from Winter Springs High School in 2001.
 She "grew up dancing" with the expectation that it would become her career, but she turned to acting as "the next best thing" after her dancing ended because of injuries.
 She had gotten her first break working as a dancer for the MTV Movie Awards.